eLifePathways/website/src/content/blog/post-11-06-26/index.md

 ---
-title: "eLife Pathways is Now Stewarding Kotahi"
+title: "eLife Pathways is now stewarding kotahi"
 date: 2026-06-11
 imageAlt: "Kotahi logo"
 summary: "eLife Pathways is now stewarding Kotahi, the open-source publishing platform designed to support the innovtive publishing workflows, from submission to publication."
 ---
 One of the first major steps for **eLife Pathways** is taking on the official stewardship of **Kotahi** from the Coko Foundation.
-Following the [Coko Foundation's sunset] (https://coko.foundation/) at the start of this year, eLife Pathways stepped forward after learning that the foundation was seeking a new steward for the platform.
+Following the [Coko Foundation's sunset](https://coko.foundation/) at the start of this year, eLife Pathways stepped forward after learning that the foundation was seeking a new steward for the platform.
 Our history and shared mission made this transition a completely natural fit.

 ## Kotahi’s journey